omarlozoya/simpleTodoList/README.md

 # simpleTodoList
-Created a simple todo list app using nodeJS, EJS and javascript.
+Created a simple todo list app using nodeJS, EJS, javascript, html and css.

 # Routes
 - /